 Over 900 dogs, cats, bunnies and other small domestics in need were privately adopted, transferred via partners & approved rescues, or redeemed to owner.

-84% live release rate in 2019.
-Many canine euthanasia’s are owner requested services provided to those who are sick, elderly, aggressive, or trauma related (emergency services)
+Over 700 dogs, cats, bunnies and other small domestics in need were privately adopted, returned to owner, or rescue/transferred.
+The efforts of our shelter manager & volunteer based team proudly accomplished an 84% live release rate in 2019 from our county dog pound.
+Many of the canine euthanasia’s were owner requested services provided to those who are sick, elderly, aggressive, or trauma related (emergency services)

 No county specified on form: 96 or emergency drop box intakes without form properly completed

 Out of state intakes: 6

 249 dog warden pick ups, 33 strays, and 194 owner surrenders led to 476 dogs and puppies entering our shelter in 2020.
 Of those canines who entered 158 were redeemed to owner, 262 adopted, rescued, or transferred to partnering agencies.
 We again celebrate our 4th year of no space related euthanasia here in the “dog pound”.
 As a county pound, we also proudly announce we have reached an (approximate) 86% live release rate, up from 84% in 2019.
 We continue to trend in a positive direction toward a 90% no-kill status, despite our intakes often being far higher than surrounding area shelters.